Design symbology for a thematic map in ArcGIS Pro

 On the ribbon, click the View tab.
 In the Windows group, click Catalog Pane.

 - In the Catalog pane, click the Portal tab and click the Living Atlas tab.
-In the search bar, type Global Background.
+In the search bar, type Global Background and press Enter.

 - In the search results, right-click Global Background and choose Add to Current Map.